 Integrative Myofasical Techniques

 Around every organ, muscle, tendon, nerve, vessel is a thin sheath of what is known as "fascia".
 This fascia runs throughout the body, connecting everything.
-In some areas, there is thickened fascia that helps guides groups of muscles oh, and it forms uniquely based on our individual movement patterns.
-The Basha can get soft, or it can get dry and retract.
-This is a separate, advanved anatomic learning and practice that can re pattern the potential of your body to move, and takes careful retraining of the nerves to avoid problems.
+In some areas, there is thickened fascia that can bind groups of muscles.
+Sometimes this forms uniquely based on our individual movement patterns, and other times it binds to help make movement easier after injury or from bad posture.
+The fascia can get soft, or it can get dry and retract.
+It takes careful technique, and understanding of overall biomechanics, to get fascia to release and also retrain the body and brain to "live into" new movement patterns.
 Long-standing chronic conditions, that seemed to keep coming back, usually require this kind of repatterning.